 The treble response peaks around 10 kHz, typical of Bowers & Wilkins tuning.
 The best way to describe its effect is it adds an extra sense of airiness, without coming off as too bright.

 While the sonic differences between the standard and Signature versions aren't night and day—in fact they are minor—the refinements are perceptible.
 But let's talk dollars and cents: the regular 705 S3 costs $3,400 per pair, while the 705 S3 Signature sets you back $4,500.
-Whether the extra cost is worth it depends on how much you value that added elegance and slight performance boost.
+Whether the extra cost is worth it depends on how much you value that added elegance and a slight performance boost.

 Performance